sudoskys/StableDiffusionBook/docs/model/WebUi/base.en.md

 #### Things to do

-* Load VAE and the `config.yaml` that comes with the model (optional, some people say this operation consumes video memory)
+* Load VAE and the `config.yaml` that comes with the model (optional, some people say this operation consumes VRAM)

 * `Stop At last layers of CLIP model` set to `2`